KiandaBPM/docs/content/low-code/_index.md

 description: "Low-code development guides.
 Developers start here"
 ---

-## Introduction to the technologies used ##

-As Kianda is built using front-end technologies like **CSS** and **JavaScript**, you can use your software development skills to customise your given workspace design and functionality by editing files found under the [Subscription](/platform/administration/subscription/) function.
+As Kianda is built using open web technologies based on **CSS** and **JavaScript** and **micro-services**, you can use your existing web software development skills to build amazing apps with your given workspace.

-More specifically the building blocks of the Kianda platform are **Ember.js** and **Handlebars**.
-These are explained in more detail below.
-It is important to have some knowledge of **Ember.js** and **Handlebars** when creating custom widgets for dashboards, data connectors, fields and rules as part of Kianda's **low-code** development interface, Kianda **Developer**.
+More specifically the building blocks of the Kianda platform include **Ember.js** and **Bootstrap** and other front-end technologies like web sockets, AJAX and more.
+From a back-end point of view Kianda is powered by highly scalable micro-services that use a variety of technologies like .NET, NodeJS and more.

+To get started as a developer in Kianda the only requisite is to have CSS and JavaScript working knowledge.
+Familiarity with Handlebars or Emberjs is a plus but any web developer could pick this quickly.

+## Why choose low-code development?

+Kianda’s low code development environment provides developers with a graphical user interface to quickly create customised applications that can be used in automated processes.
+Kianda **Developer** allows you to quickly build **reusable widgets** allowing you to extend the functionality of the system.
+You can define the functionality or module that you want to define and deliver that module for inclusion in an application design, without the need to invent all the code from scratch.
+For example you could create a custom control that allows you to display images in a particular way, see [Custom field development](/low-code/field-widget/).

+Providing you have some software development and/or coding experience, low-code development can allow you to implement customised Kianda widgets to meet user-specific needs such as creating custom ‘Field’, ‘Rule’ or ‘Dashboard widget’ elements.

+There are 16 predefined fields and 60 rules available for non-developers to use in a no-code form design GUI.
+However if these do not suit, then Kianda’s low-code development solution provides near limitless room for process expansion.
+As the Kianda platform offers access to any data source (including real-time synchronisation of the data) and integration with many other software tools and applications, the implementation of low-code can provide your business processes with extreme scalability and room for improvement.

+You can also build upon pre-defined field, rule. data connector and dashboard code to offer the developer a shortcut in creating something new and beneficial for the organisation.
+For example, you can see a **rule widget user interface** being designed below, using HTML, handlers, expressions and more.

 ### Ember.js ![Ember logo](/images/ember-logo.png) ####